linj121/nl2api/README.md

 ## About

 - A polyglot gpt assistant that answers any question for you
-- Support checking weather of the current day in one or more locations
-- Locations can be inferred intelligently from your conversation
+- Support checking weather of the current day in one or more locations.
+Locations can be inferred intelligently based on the context

 ![chat example2](docs/chatExample2.png)